12 Best Dog-Friendly Beaches in New Jersey

 Address: 128 South Hartshorn Drive, Highlands, New Jersey

 5. Wildwood Dog Park & Beach (On Leash)

-Marked by a 25-foot red fire hydrant, the dog beach at this popular Wildwood strand is one of the best in the state.
+Marked by a 25-foot red fire hydrant, the dog beach at this popular Wildwood beach is one of the best dog-friendly beaches in New Jersey.
 Spanning nearly two blocks between Maple and Glenview Avenues, this pristine spot is believed by many to be one of the top dog beaches in the United States.

 Complete with two fenced areas (one for large dogs and another for small ones), fresh water, and poop bags, Wildwood Dog Park & Beach is a fantastic find in New Jersey.
 Dogs don't need to wear a leash while in the fenced areas.

 The beach is open to canines from dawn until dusk, and the park is open daily.
 While they aren't permitted (even leashed) to accompany humans on the boardwalk between Memorial Day and Labor Day, pups will love wandering this popular stretch at other times of the year.

 6. Stone Harbor Beach (On Leash)